 Louisiana assures that the settings transition plan included with this waiver amendment will be subject to any provisions or requirements included in the State's approved Statewide Transition Plan.
-Louisiana will implement any required changes upon approval of the Statewide Transition Plan and will make conforming changes to its waiver when it submits the next amendment or renewal.
+Louisiana completed all milestones related to Systemic Assessment and Remediation, Site-specific Assessments and Remediation, Heightened Scrutiny, and Non-Compliant Settings, and will implement any required changes upon approval of the Statewide Transition Plan.